 Hevo – a No Code Data Pipeline Solution for Redshift ETLGet Started For Free

 In this article, we will shed light on sort keys and their implementation in Redshift.
 If leveraged rightly, sort keys can help optimize the query performance on an Amazon Redshift cluster to a greater extent.

 Redshift Sort Key determines the order in which rows in a table are stored.
-Query performance is improved when Sort keys are properly used as it enables query optimizer to read fewer chunks of data filtering out the majority of it.
+Query performance is improved when Sort keys are properly used as it enables the query optimizer to read fewer chunks of data filtering out the majority of it.

 Redshift Sort Keys allow skipping large chunks of data during query processing.
 Fewer data to scan means a shorter processing time, thereby improving the query’s performance.

-Redshift Sort Key
+Types of Redshift Sort Keys

 There can be multiple columns defined as Sort Keys.
 Data stored in the table can be sorted using these columns.
 The query optimizer uses this sort ordered table while determining optimal query plans.

-Compound Sort Key
+Redshift Compound Sort Key

 These are made up of all the columns that are listed in the Redshift sort keys definition during the creation of the table, in the order that they are listed.
 Therefore, it is advisable to put the most frequently used column at the first in the list.
 COMPOUND is the default sort type.
-Compound sort keys might speed up joins, GROUP BY and ORDER BY operations, and window functions that use PARTITION BY.
+Redshift compound sort keys might speed up joins, GROUP BY and ORDER BY operations, and window functions that use PARTITION BY.